laristra/flecsi/sphinx/src/build.rst

   $ cd build
   $ cmake -DCMAKE_INSTALL_PREFIX=/path/to/install/directory ..
   $ make
+  $ make install

-The *make* command will also install the TPLs in the specified install directory. **It is recommended that users remove the install directory before updating or re-compiling the TPLs.**
+**It is recommended that users remove the install directory before updating or re-compiling the TPLs to insure a clean build.**

 Build Environment
 *****************